-International Education (Study Abroad)
+Global Engagement (Study Abroad)

 While most study abroad programs are designed for undergraduate students, graduate students are encouraged to explore available opportunities such as language immersion programs and internships abroad.
-Some Oklahoma City University faculty-led study tours are open to graduate students.
-For more information, see okcu. abroadoffice.net or contact the director of academic services in Suite 438 of the administration building at (405) 208-5270.
+Some Oklahoma City University faculty-led study abroad programs are open to graduate students.
+For more information, see okcu.edu/academics/studyabroad or contact the director of global engagement in Suite 438 of the administration building at (405) 208-5270.